-We are writing to inform you that your child will be taught Relationship & Sex Education from week commencing until the end of term in line with the RSE and the Personal, Social, Health & Economic Education Curriculum.
+We are writing to inform you that your child will be taught Relationship & Sex Education (RSE) from week commencing until the end of term in line with the RSE and the Personal, Social, Health & Economic education (PSHEe) curriculum.

 If you wish to discuss this and/or view the related materials, please contact either of us via the class email.